At York St John we are proud of our reputation as a university

 equality of opportunity and foster good relations between people in

 The University currently monitors the profile of our students

-introduce monitoring.
+our processes.
 We regularly review this position.

-University has introduced an Equality Analysis process, including a
+the University has introduced an Equality Analysis process, including a

 rolled out across the University.